richard-kung/breezeway/README.md

 * gettext
 * pkg-config *(optional)*

-Clone this repository:
+Download the [latest release](https://github.com/n4n0GH/breezeway-mod/releases) or clone this repository:

 ```
 git clone https://github.com/n4n0GH/breezeway-mod
 ```
-> **Note**: it's recommended to clone it somewhere where you can leave the built directory in case you want to uninstall it.
-If you accidentally deleted the directory, check below for how to uninstall manually.
+> **Note**: It's recommended to clone it where you can leave the built directory, just in case you want to uninstall **Breezeway-mod**.
+However, if you accidentally removed the directory, please check below for manually uninstallation instructions.

-Change to **breezeway-mod** folder and create a subfolder called **buil**`:
+Change to `breezeway-mod` directory and create a new directory called `build`:

 ```
 cd breezeway-mod && mkdir build && cd build